 Lamb Stewed in Leftover Red Wine

 This is an old twimii recipe – from 2012 I think.
-I originally called it leftover lamb stew and so naturally most people who visited it were searching for what to do with leftover lamb – you make Shepherd’s Pie with leftover lamb – but this recipe is what to do with the two-thirds empty bottle of red wine that has been lingering in your fridge door.
-You don’t want to drink it so what to do?
+I originally called it leftover lamb stew.
+So most people who visited it were searching for what to do with leftover lamb.
+You can make Shepherd’s Pie with leftover lamb.
+But this recipe is what to do with the two-thirds empty bottle of red wine that has been lingering in your fridge door.
+You don’t want to drink it.
+So what to do?
 By the way in the recipe I say I wouldn’t use a bottle that has been in the fridge for longer than a week in a stew – well that’s definitely not true these days anyway.
 If you have no idea how long the bottle has been there just add a little more honey.

-This recipe is not gluten-free but you can use gluten-free flour instead or thicken the gravy with cornflour.
-Or you can add half the amount of stock and let the liquid be thickened with the fat from the meat and with the tomato purée.
+This recipe is not gluten-free but you can use gluten-free flour instead.
+Or thicken the gravy with cornflour.
+Alternatively don’t bother with any type of flour.
+Just cut the amount of stock in half, let the liquid thicken with the fat from the meat and the tomato purée.
 It will be a less thick gravy but still very good.

-If the whole concept of finding half-drunk forgotten bottles of wine in your fridge door is completely foreign to you then just think of this as what to do when you get a bottle of wine that tastes undrinkable – not in a “there’s something definitely wrong with this” sort of way – just in the “oh that’s way too sharp or tanniny or whatever” sort of way.
+The whole concept of finding half-drunk forgotten bottles of wine in your fridge door may be completely foreign to you.
+In that case, think of this as what to do when you get a bottle of wine that tastes undrinkable.
+Not in a “there’s something definitely wrong with this” sort of way.
+Just in the “oh that’s way too sharp or bitter or whatever” sort of way.

-One of the first savoury recipes I ever used was Delia Smith’s boeuf en daube and the reason I made it was because the bottle of wine we had was undrinkable so I added a load of maple syrup to it (the only addition I made to the recipe) and made boeuf on daube.
+One of the first savoury recipes I ever made was Delia Smith’s boeuf en daube.
+The reason I made it was because the bottle of wine we had was undrinkable.
+So I added a load of maple syrup to it (the only addition I made to the recipe) and made boeuf on daube.
 And it was lovely.
 I’ve never made it since.
-But as I went through my fridge and found the usual suspects; carrots, onions, celery, overripe tomatoes and mushrooms that were a day away from needing to be thrown out, I decided it was time to find a use for my leftover wine.
+But as I went through my fridge I found the usual suspects waiting to be used.
+Carrots, onions, celery, overripe tomatoes and mushrooms that were a day away from needing to be thrown out.
+I decided it was time to find a use for my leftover wine.